-The lymph or lymphatic system is an important part of our body's system to protect us from .
+The lymphatic system (or lymph system) is an important part of our body's immune system.
+Among other things, it helps us to fight infections.

-Lymph nodes are small gland-like masses of tissue which filter out and destroy and other harmful substances.
-The bigger lymph vessels then carry the cleaned fluid back to the vein called the superior vena cava, where it enters the blood stream.
+Lymph nodes are small lumps of tissue that filter out and destroy bacteria and other harmful substances.
+The bigger lymph vessels then carry the cleaned lymph fluid back to the vein called the superior vena cava, where it enters the blood stream.

 IQWiG health information is written with the aim of helping people understand the advantages and disadvantages of the main treatment options and health care services.